 KPIs Hong Kong Stock Exchange ESG Report Index Section/Remarks A1 Emissions General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and nonhazardous waste.
 Environmental Policy and Resources Management Measures KPI A1.1 The types of emissions and respective emissions data.
-Environmental Policy and Resources Management Measures KPI A1.2 Greenhouse gas emissions in total (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Environmental Policy and Resources Management Measures KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Environmental Policy and Resources Management Measures KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Environmental Policy and Resources Management Measures KPI A1.5 Description of measures to mitigate emissions and results achieved.
-Environmental Policy and Resources Management Measures KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, reduction initiatives and results achieved.
-Environmental Policy and Resources Management Measures
+Not applicable to the Group's business.
+KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions (in tonnes) and, where appropriate, intensity (e.g., per unit of production volume, per facility).
+Emissions KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+Not applicable to the Group's business.
+KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+Emissions KPI A1.5 Description of emissions target(s) set and steps taken to achieve them.
+Promotion of Environmental Awareness KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
+Promotion of Environmental Awareness

 KPIs Hong Kong Stock Exchange ESG Report Index Section/Remarks A2 Use of Resources General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials.
-Environmental Policy and Resources Management Measures KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
-Environmental Policy and Resources Management Measures KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
-Environmental Policy and Resources Management Measures KPI A2.3 Description of energy use efficiency initiatives and results achieved.
-Environmental Policy and Resources Management Measures KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency initiatives and results achieved.
-Environmental Policy and Resources Management Measures KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
+Environmental Policy and Resources Management Measures KPI A2.1 Direct and/or indirect energy consumption by type (e.g., electricity, gas or oil) in total (kWh in '000s) and intensity (e.g., per unit of production volume, per facility).
+Resources Consumption KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
+Resources Consumption KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
+Promotion of Environmental Awareness KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
+Resources Consumption KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
 Not applicable to the Group's businesses.
 A3 The Environment and Natural Resources General Disclosure Policies on minimising the issuer's significant impact on the environment and natural resources.
-Environmental Policy and Resources Management Measures

-KPI A3.1Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.Environmental Policy and Resources Management Measures
+Environment and Natural Resources KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
+Environment and Natural Resources